itseng13/TechCo-eCommerce-Analysis/README.md

 The analysis begins with an Excel-based overview of key performance metrics, followed by SQL queries in BigQuery to derive targeted insights and recommendations.

 Key Areas of Analysis
--Sales Trends
+- Sales Trends
--Product and Region Performance
+- Product and Region Performance
--Loyalty Program Effectiveness
+- Loyalty Program Effectiveness
--Refund Rates and Average Order Value
+- Refund Rates and Average Order Value